 Macular degeneration is the degeneration of the central part of the retina.
 Like many eye diseases, such as cataracts or glaucoma, it’s often age-related.
 It can also be associated with vitamin and mineral deficiencies, so getting enough essential nutrients is vital for keeping your eyes healthy as you age.

 Several vitamins, minerals, and other nutrients have protective effects on the eyes.
 These include zinc, vitamin C, vitamin A, folate, vitamin B12, vitamin B6, and several other compounds.
 They’re found in a variety of foods, and knowing which foods to eat to get these nutrients could help boost your eye health.

 If you’re interested in finding the best foods for avoiding macular degeneration, read through this list of the 15 best foods for macular degeneration.
 At the same time, it’s important to ask yourself, what foods should be avoided with macular degeneration?
 To answer that question, at the end of this list, I’ll share three things to avoid in order to prevent or slow macular degeneration.

-Bilberries are small, blue berry, so similar to blueberries that they’re sometimes called European blueberries.
+Bilberries are a small, blue berry, so similar to blueberries that they’re sometimes called European blueberries.
 These berries are packed with anthocyanins and polyphenols that have strong antioxidant and anti-inflammatory effects.
 Bilberries are particularly known for helping with eye conditions, ranging from glaucoma and dry eyes to cataracts and age-related macular degeneration.